$370.77 Million in Sales Expected for Essex Property Trust, Inc. (NYSE:ESS) This Quarter

-Wall Street analysts expect that Essex Property Trust, Inc. (NYSE:ESS) will post $370.77 million in sales for the current fiscal quarter, according to Zacks Investment Research.
-Seven analysts have provided estimates for Essex Property Trust’s earnings.
-The highest sales estimate is $373.78 million and the lowest is $361.90 million.
-Essex Property Trust reported sales of $362.07 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 2.4%.
-The company is expected to issue its next earnings results on Thursday, February 3rd.
+Wall Street brokerages predict that Essex Property Trust, Inc. (NYSE:ESS) will post $370.77 million in sales for the current quarter, Zacks reports.
+Seven analysts have issued estimates for Essex Property Trust’s earnings, with estimates ranging from $361.90 million to $373.78 million.
+Essex Property Trust reported sales of $362.07 million in the same quarter last year, which would suggest a positive year over year growth rate of 2.4%.
+The company is expected to report its next earnings report on Thursday, February 3rd.

-On average, analysts expect that Essex Property Trust will report full year sales of $1.44 billion for the current financial year, with estimates ranging from $1.43 billion to $1.44 billion.
-For the next year, analysts anticipate that the business will report sales of $1.57 billion, with estimates ranging from $1.53 billion to $1.61 billion.
-Zacks’ sales averages are a mean average based on a survey of research analysts that cover Essex Property Trust.
+On average, analysts expect that Essex Property Trust will report full-year sales of $1.44 billion for the current financial year, with estimates ranging from $1.43 billion to $1.44 billion.
+For the next financial year, analysts anticipate that the business will post sales of $1.57 billion, with estimates ranging from $1.53 billion to $1.61 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow Essex Property Trust.

-Essex Property Trust (NYSE:ESS) last released its quarterly earnings data on Tuesday, October 26th.
-The real estate investment trust reported $1.82 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $3.10 by ($1.28).
+Essex Property Trust (NYSE:ESS) last posted its quarterly earnings data on Tuesday, October 26th.
+The real estate investment trust reported $1.82 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $3.10 by ($1.28).
+The firm had revenue of $360.62 million for the quarter, compared to analysts’ expectations of $357.54 million.
 Essex Property Trust had a net margin of 31.27% and a return on equity of 7.08%.
-The business had revenue of $360.62 million for the quarter, compared to the consensus estimate of $357.54 million.
-During the same quarter last year, the business earned $3.15 EPS.
-Essex Property Trust’s revenue for the quarter was down 2.1% compared to the same quarter last year.
+The company’s revenue for the quarter was down 2.1% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $3.15 EPS.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, January 14th.
-Investors of record on Monday, January 3rd will be issued a $2.09 dividend.
-This represents a $8.36 dividend on an annualized basis and a dividend yield of 2.37%.
-The ex-dividend date of this dividend is Friday, December 31st.
-Essex Property Trust’s dividend payout ratio is currently 121.51%.

-In other news, CAO John Farias sold 1,617 shares of the stock in a transaction dated Wednesday, December 8th.
+In related news, EVP Adam W. Berry sold 3,235 shares of Essex Property Trust stock in a transaction dated Monday, December 13th.
+The shares were sold at an average price of $352.95, for a total transaction of $1,141,793.25.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CAO John Farias sold 1,617 shares of Essex Property Trust stock in a transaction dated Wednesday, December 8th.
 The shares were sold at an average price of $348.70, for a total transaction of $563,847.90.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CEO Michael J. Schall sold 31,362 shares of the stock in a transaction dated Thursday, October 28th.
-The stock was sold at an average price of $343.72, for a total transaction of $10,779,746.64.
 The disclosure for this sale can be found here.
-Insiders sold 78,157 shares of company stock valued at $26,885,395 in the last three months.
-3.80% of the stock is currently owned by insiders.
+Insiders sold 78,157 shares of company stock worth $26,885,395 over the last quarter.
+3.80% of the stock is currently owned by company insiders.

-A number of large investors have recently modified their holdings of ESS.
-Cullen Frost Bankers Inc. purchased a new position in Essex Property Trust in the second quarter valued at approximately $28,000.
-D Orazio & Associates Inc. purchased a new position in Essex Property Trust in the third quarter valued at approximately $35,000.
-Eagle Bay Advisors LLC increased its stake in Essex Property Trust by 1,471.4% in the third quarter.
-Eagle Bay Advisors LLC now owns 110 shares of the real estate investment trust’s stock valued at $36,000 after purchasing an additional 103 shares during the last quarter.
-Berman Capital Advisors LLC increased its stake in Essex Property Trust by 94.5% in the third quarter.
-Berman Capital Advisors LLC now owns 142 shares of the real estate investment trust’s stock valued at $45,000 after purchasing an additional 69 shares during the last quarter.
-Finally, Signaturefd LLC increased its stake in Essex Property Trust by 52.2% in the third quarter.
-Signaturefd LLC now owns 204 shares of the real estate investment trust’s stock valued at $65,000 after purchasing an additional 70 shares during the last quarter.
-92.35% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently modified their holdings of ESS.
+Envestnet Asset Management Inc. raised its stake in shares of Essex Property Trust by 3.0% during the second quarter.
+Envestnet Asset Management Inc. now owns 53,091 shares of the real estate investment trust’s stock valued at $15,928,000 after purchasing an additional 1,558 shares in the last quarter.
+Cullen Frost Bankers Inc. bought a new stake in Essex Property Trust in the second quarter worth about $28,000.
+Park Avenue Securities LLC bought a new stake in Essex Property Trust in the second quarter worth about $211,000.
+Teacher Retirement System of Texas raised its position in Essex Property Trust by 15.6% in the second quarter.
+Teacher Retirement System of Texas now owns 8,397 shares of the real estate investment trust’s stock worth $2,519,000 after acquiring an additional 1,133 shares in the last quarter.
+Finally, US Bancorp DE raised its position in Essex Property Trust by 3.8% in the second quarter.
+US Bancorp DE now owns 2,901 shares of the real estate investment trust’s stock worth $871,000 after acquiring an additional 106 shares in the last quarter.
+Institutional investors and hedge funds own 92.35% of the company’s stock.

+The business also recently announced a quarterly dividend, which will be paid on Friday, January 14th.
+Shareholders of record on Monday, January 3rd will be paid a $2.09 dividend.
+This represents a $8.36 dividend on an annualized basis and a yield of 2.43%.
+The ex-dividend date is Friday, December 31st.
+Essex Property Trust’s payout ratio is 121.51%.

 About Essex Property Trust